 We spent over 18 months traveling through all parts of Mexico from the Guatemala border to Tijuana.
-Below we’re sharing 9 tips for safe travel in Mexico, or anywhere for that matter.
+We know that vanlife south of the border is a little different so below we’re sharing 9 tips for safe travel in Mexico, or anywhere for that matter.
 Just as with all places care must be taken when traveling to unknown destinations!
 Don’t forget to share your tips in the comments area below.

 1 – Know the Current Situation

 Many countries have advised against travel to Mexico or certain parts of the country due to increased levels of crime.
 It is good to know what is going on as the situation changes all the time.
 Our personal opinion is to take this advice with a pinch of salt as we feel that travel ban advisories are often issued semi-recklessly by governments not wishing to be held accountable if things do go wrong.